10 Picture-Perfect Lombok Beaches You Need to Visit!

 - Segara Lombok Beach Resort: This top-rated, 3-star hotel has 10 air-conditioned bungalows (with indoor/outdoor bathrooms) on Selong Belanak Beach.

-Now you know about the best beaches in Lombok, Indonesia!
+Now you know about the top beaches in Lombok, Indonesia!

-Whether you’re looking for a Lombok, Indonesia, beach for surfing, getting away from the hordes of tourists or simply finding somewhere to soak in the country’s beauty, this list of the most popular beaches in Lombok has something for all.
+Whether you’re looking for a Lombok, Indonesia, beach for surfing, getting away from the hordes of tourists or simply finding somewhere to soak in the country’s beauty, this list has something for all.

 The paradise island of Lombok caters to couples, solo travelers looking for affordable luxury and even advanced surfers.
 It doesn’t quite have the buzz of Bali, but that’s part of the charm.